 Construction loan

 Although not a complete substitute for a land loan, a construction loan can be a good alternative if you are looking to build sooner rather than later.
-Construction loans are short-term, usually, about a year, have higher interest rates than a home equity loan, and require a down payment.
+Construction loans are short-term (usually for about a year), have higher interest rates than a home equity loan, and require a down payment.
 However, if you have found land that you want to build on and have a plan ready, a construction loan can serve as the financial fuel.

 Is a Tennessee Land Loan Right for You?

-Getting a land loan in Tennessee can have both benefits and drawbacks to it, depending on what type of loan you are looking for and when you are looking to build.
+Getting a land loan in Tennessee can have both benefits and drawbacks.
 A land loan will ultimately help you get the funds you need to build on a vacant lot, which can accrue equity over time once you have built on it.
 With a land loan, there is no rush to build either; you can work as fast or as slow as you want to ensure your building is constructed the way you want.

 When applying for a land loan in Tennessee, be sure to do your homework.
 You will need to assess the land and amenities that it comes with, as well as have a plan for what you intend to build.
-The more details and documents you provide, the better success you will have at getting approved for the loan.
+The more details and documents you provide, the better your chances of getting approved for the loan.
 If you are interested in a land loan in Tennessee or want to look at other financing options available to you, our team at SouthEast Bank can help get you started.